SnowConvert: Postgres Issues¶

 Description¶

-In PostgreSQL, it is possible to use a FETCH statement without INTO to print on the console the values of fetched rows.
-However, Snowflake requires the FETCH statement to specify the INTO clause with the variables where the fetched row values are going to be stored.
+In PostgreSQL, you can use a FETCH statement to display fetched row values directly in the console without using an INTO clause.
+However, when using Snowflake, the FETCH statement must include an INTO clause to specify the variables where the fetched values will be stored.

 Code Example¶